sporksmith/walking-onions-wip/specs/06-clients-behavior.md

 itself, to ensure that the guard is still listed in the consensus, and to keep the client's information up-to-date.

-> XXXX The client can ask for a snip by including a SNIP_Request=1
-> extension in its create cell.
-But what if the relay is listed in more
-> than one SNIP?
-If it is, then how does the client ask for the one
-> with the Guard index?

 ## Using bridges

 As now, clients are configured to use a bridge by using an address and a